Logo

 He does not endorse any NFT collection.

-On the Joe Rogan Experience, he criticized NFT collectibles because many images are not stored directly on-chain, which creates dependence on centralized services.
+On the Joe Rogan Experience, he criticized NFT collectibles on the grounds that many images are not stored directly on-chain, which can leave users dependent on centralized services.

 Will the U.S. Government Use Blockchain?